Optimized 3D Gaussian Splatting using Coarse-to-Fine Image Frequency Modulation: Results and Evaluation

-Our approach achieves excellent reduction in the number of Gaussians used to represent a scene while maintaining competitive visual quality or improving the visual quality.
-We achieve a reduction in the number of Gaussians in all datasets for each of the methods as reported in Table \ref{tab:main}, which is impressive given that all listed methods aim to reduce the file size and Gaussian count and are already extremely efficient.
-For some methods, such as MiniSplatting \cite{fang2024mini} and Compact3DGS \cite{lee2023compact}, the final Gaussian count is not a true representation of the GPU memory requirements as that peaks at various points during training. \MethodName~also reduces the peak Gaussian load as well as the final Gaussian count for both MiniSplatting\cite{fang2024mini} and Compact3DGS\cite{lee2023compact} as reported in Table \ref{tab:main}.
-A reduction in the number of Gaussians during the optimization process also leads to accumulated speedups in terms of optimization time as reported in Table \ref{tab:main} and shown in the Figure \ref{fig:memtime}.
+\textbf{Peak Gaussian Count}: For some methods, such as MiniSplatting \cite{fang2024mini} and Compact3DGS \cite{lee2023compact}, the final Gaussian count is not a true representation of the GPU memory requirements as the Gaussian count peaks at various points during training. \MethodName~also reduces the peak Gaussian load as well as the final Gaussian count for both MiniSplatting\cite{fang2024mini} and Compact3DGS\cite{lee2023compact} as reported in Table \ref{tab:main}.